 YouTube supports spatial audio on Android and desktop.
 Support for other platforms is in development.
 On unsupported platforms, a static, non-head-tracked stereo downmix is delivered to the user.

 YouTube Android currently supports first-order ambisonics (4 channels of audio).
 It will support higher-order ambisonics (9+ channels of audio) in the future.

 For more information, see Use spatial audio in 360-degree and VR videos in YouTube Help.Jump Inspector

-Jump Inspector supports previewing VR video with 1st- and 3rd-order ambisonics in a MOV container with uncompressed 16-bit PCM audio.
+Jump Inspector supports previewing VR video with first- and third-order ambisonics in a MOV container with uncompressed 16-bit PCM audio.
 It also supports audio-only preview of 16-bit WAV files.